Mobility & Accessibility

 If you are a parent and caregivers, it may be painful to accept that your child needs help getting around.
 For people living with Duchenne, these assistive devices provide a sense of independence, the ability to keep up with peers, and take away the fear of falling.
 If you are a child, teen, or young adult who finds that they need assistance, you most likely willingly accept devices and technologies that allow you to get around by yourself and to maintain your independence.

 Scooters and Wheelchairs

-If you have lost the ability to walk, standing upright is recommended (at least daily for a period of time) to prevent scoliosis.
+If you have lost the ability to walk distances, spending time standing upright is recommended (at least daily for a period of time).
+Active standing (bearing weight and able to shift weight from one leg to another) may help with circulation, breathing and digestion, and may help strengthen bones.
+It is important that, when standing, that your joints are in proper alignment, or you may be at risk for damaging your joints.
 Standing frames provide alternative positioning to sitting in a wheelchair by supporting you in the standing position.

 As you start to have more problems moving around, consider making changes in your home that allow you to move around the house as independently as possible.
 Special equipment or additions, such as wider doorways and ramps, can make life easier once you cannot climb stairs or are using a wheelchair.

 PPMD’s Community Resource Center includes helpful resource on a variety of topics, such as assistive technology and mobility aids and equipment, compiled by families in the Duchenne community.